BeepLoop/chat-app-react/README.md

 # chat-app-react

 ## Description
-Web-based chat application in NodeJS using ReactJS with Vite as build tool and [Socket.io](https://socket.io/)
+Web-based End-to-End Encrypted chat application in NodeJS using ReactJS with Vite as build tool and [Socket.io](https://socket.io/).
+This uses [Diffie-Hellman Key Exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) for secure exchange of keys and [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) for encrypting messages.

 ## Tech used
 *   NodeJS v18.12.1 (It should still work with other versions of node)